Why did the Board of the Society propose these changes?

 How will the charitable foundation be regulated?

-The new charity will be governed by its memorandum and articles of association, the Companies Act 2006, Charities Act 2011 and will be regulated by the Charities Commission.
+The new charity is governed by its memorandum and articles of association, the Companies Act 2006, Charities Act 2011 and will be regulated by the Charities Commission.

 Were any alternative options considered?